ONSdigital/SDG_11.2.1/README.md

 A number of problems with dependencies have been experienced while developing this, so it is strongly recommended that you use a virtual environment (either conda or venv) and use the provided requirements.txt to install the needed versions of packages.

-### Preliminaries
 Before starting this process, please ensure that [Anaconda3](https://docs.anaconda.com/anaconda/install/index.html) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) are installed.
 We recommend running the script using VSCode, as this is what we use in these instructions, and is downloadable [here](https://code.visualstudio.com/download).

-If you are using Windows, you will have to add the conda and python into your Windows Path environment which is shown [here](https://www.datacamp.com/community/tutorials/installing-anaconda-windows).
+If you are using Windows, you will have to add the conda and python into your Windows Path environment.
+For guidance, follow the tutorial [here](https://www.datacamp.com/community/tutorials/installing-anaconda-windows).

 ### Cloning the repository
 The first step is setting up your SSH key for GitHub.
 The process will slightly vary depending on what OS you are running from.
 Here are useful tutorials for [Windows 10](https://medium.com/devops-with-valentine/2021-how-to-set-up-your-ssh-key-for-github-on-windows-10-afe6e729a3c0) or [Mac and Linux](https://www.atlassian.com/git/tutorials/git-ssh).